 If you're looking for more comfortable shoes, you'll have a bit more luck with the Brooks PureFlow 7.
 Brooks just creates superbly comfortable shoes.
 Like pillow with rubber soles.
 You'll get a heavier shoe with a 4mm drop, but it should still meet most of your expectations.
-If you really are looking for the pillow deal, take a look at Brooks Ghost 10, which is almost just a pillow made of marshmallows.

 One of their best qualities is that they're super cool and breathable, so they're great for hot summer runs.
 The light mesh running across most of the upper helps to make the shoe feel natural, light, and does a good job of pulling heat and moisture away from the toes and top of the foot.
 The only detractors here come in the form of tradeoffs.
-The padding in the heel collar holds a bit more heat, but it improves the comfort.
+The padding in the heel collar holds a bit more heat, but it improves comfort.
 The sock liner in the toe box holds a bit of heat, but it cuts down on the friction.
 The 3D print along the midfoot holds heat and moisture, but it looks sweet and improves durability.
 Generally, the breathability could be improved, but it's better than average and shouldn't be a deal-breaker for most runners.

-If breathability is make-or-break for you, there are models that do a better job and removing heat and moisture, but you'll most likely be sacrificing padding and comfort to get it.
+If breathability is make-or-break for you, some models do a better job and removing heat and moisture, but you'll most likely be sacrificing padding and comfort to get it.
 The exception is the Brooks PureFlow, which has more collar padding and less of a sock liner across the midfoot and toe box.
 It's generally less supportive across the front of the shoe, but has a bit more plushness in its sole.
 This year's Top Pick for Lightweight Racing Flat Brooks Hyperion has a similar story, but it has significantly less padding in the collar and a much thinner, less plush sole.
 It has very little in the way of a sock liner, but its thin upper is tougher and therefore less permeable.
 On balance, it has a lot of airflow and breathes better, but it's not perfect.

 These are great for runners needing just a bit of cushion and a bit of lightweight speediness.
 They do really well on short and medium runs, but as we mentioned elsewhere, they can be a bit uncomfortable at faster paces for those with longer second toes.
-That issue also presents itself on downhills, so be keep that in mind if you do a lot of hill running (uphill is fine).
+That issue also presents itself on downhills, so keep that in mind if you do a lot of hill running (uphill is fine).
 And they're fine for the occasional hop off the pavement, so long as you're primarily on hard-pack and don't venture too far into the technical stuff.

 For their comfort and versatility, you're going to be hard-pressed to find another shoe at this value.
 They're not cheap, but they're reasonably priced for all they offer.

 What we really like about these is their versatility.
 They have a lot of qualities that make them great performers for most types of running and most types of runners.
 They're as light as lightweight racing flats, as comfortable as the heavy support shoes, as natural-feeling as a barefoot shoe, and they have a wide, cushy platform to keep them stable.
 They're the bricoleurs of running shoes.
 These were the first pair of shoes we reached for when going out for a leisurely jaunt.
 They had some jets, too, but keep in mind that the upper is fairly open and relaxed, so if you're pacing above tempo and starting to land closer to your toes, you might find your toes sliding out over the front edge of the upper, especially if you have the longer second toe.
-For most runners, these will be more than enough to get out and tear up the road and they'll be a mainstay in the closet for you as they are for us.
+For most runners, these will be more than enough to get out and tear up the road, and they'll be a mainstay in the closet for you as they are for us.

 — Ryan Baham